ckb-js/lumos/packages/indexer/README.md

 }
 ```

 Prefix search is supported on `args`.
-The default `argsLen` is -1, and you can specify it when the `args` field is the prefix of original args.
+The default `argsLen` is -1, which means you pass the full slice of original args, and you can specify it when the `args` field is the prefix of original args.

 ```javascript
 cellCollector = new CellCollector(indexer, {